Florida school shooting timeline

 Police captured Cruz over an hour later in Coral Springs, located about a mile away.
 He was taken to a local hospital and then released into police custody.

-Cruz was charged Thursday with 17 counts of premeditated murder.
+Cruz has been charged with 17 counts of premeditated murder.
 Fourteen others were wounded in the shooting, including several with life-threatening injuries.

 Below is a timeline of events that detail how the shooting unfolded.